mtj0928/strict-concurrency-tips/README.md

 - Tips

 ### Playground
-[Playground](https://github.com/mtj0928/strict-concurrency-tips/blob/main/strict-concurrency-tips/Playground.swift) is a place you you can experience the differences.
+[Playground](https://github.com/mtj0928/strict-concurrency-tips/blob/main/strict-concurrency-tips/Playground.swift) is a place you you can experience the differences with the same swift file.

 For more details, please check [Build Schemes](#build-schemes) and [How to Switch Code](#how-to-switch-code)

 ### Tips